-Obtaining an initial atmospheric model that is not only in hydrostatic equilibrium but also in ionization equilibrium, thus far, is not trivial, and only a few two-fluid low solar atmospheric models have considered both equilibria \citep{Maneva_2017,Zhang2021,Niedziela_2024,Kraskiewicz_2025}.
-Indeed, it is possible to run a long(er) physical-time simulation to reach a steady state \citep{Brchnelova2023a}, in which the initial imbalances disappear.
-However, the numerical solution depends on the chosen initial conditions, and it is difficult to constrain the solution to obtain a specific atmospheric composition.
-It can also be computationally intensive.
-Therefore, to obtain an initial static stratification for a multi-fluid-multi-species (MFMS) MHD model that may include various heavier elements \citep{Wargnier_2023,Sykora_2023} in addition to hydrogen, an alternative solution is needed.
+Obtaining an initial atmospheric model that is not only in hydrostatic equilibrium, but also in ionization equilibrium is not a trivial endeavor.
+Thus far, only a small number of two-fluid low solar atmospheric models \citep{Maneva_2017,Zhang2021,Niedziela_2024,Kraskiewicz_2025} have included both equilibria.
+Indeed, it is possible to run a long(er) physical-time simulation to reach a steady state \citep{Brchnelova2023a}, where the initial imbalances eventually disappear.
+However, the numerical solution would depend on the chosen initial conditions and it is difficult to constrain the solution to obtain a specific atmospheric composition. {In addition, this strategy} can also be computationally intensive.
+Therefore, to obtain an initial static stratification for a multifluid+multispecies (MFMS) model that could include various heavier elements \citep{Wargnier_2023,Sykora_2023} in addition to hydrogen, an alternative solution is needed.